 ArduCAM Multi-Camera Adapter Board for Raspberry Pi:

 The Raspberry Pi multi camera adapter module is a shield designed for connecting more than one camera to a single CSI camera port on Raspberry Pi A/B/B+ or Pi 2 board.
-One adapter board can connect four Raspberry Pi V1 cameras and user can stack up to a maximum of four adapter boards, which means you can have up to 16 cameras on a single Raspberry Pi board.
-See Pin Configuration and Operations sections below for more information.
+One adapter board can connect four Raspberry Pi cameras – both OV5647 V1 and IMX219 V2.
+A limited stock of the original adapter are available at a reduced price.
+Stack up to a maximum of four adapter boards, which means you can have up to 16 cameras on a single Raspberry Pi board.
+See Pin Configuration and Operation sections below for more information.

 Note: The Raspberry Pi multi camera adapter board is a nascent product that may have some stability issues and limitations because of the cable’s signal integrity and Raspberry Pi’s closed source video core libraries, so use it at your own risk.

-- Accommodate 4 Raspberry Pi cameras on an multi camera adapter board
+- Accommodate 4 Raspberry Pi cameras on a single multi-camera adapter board

 - 3 GPIOs required for multiplexing on one adapter board, 5 GPIOs for two adapter board, 9 GPIOs for four adapter board

-- All camera ports are FFC (flexible flat cable) connectors
+- All camera ports use FFC (flexible flat cable) connectors

 - DIP switches for easy stack up configuration